 2 Keep busy

-Keeping your mind occupied and active away from thoughts of what your ex is doing or getting back together is a good way to pass the time and get used to being on your own.
+Keeping your mind occupied and active can help you keep your thoughts away from what your ex is doing or ponderous ideas about getting back together.
+Being active is a good way to pass the time and get used to being on your own.

 3 Be practical

 If you were living together then there are certain practicalities that may be essential to moving on.
 Dividing up assets, arranging to sell a property or dividing finances and making arrangements for any children or pets in the relationship may all be issues in need of addressing.

 4 Be comfortable with yourself

 Some people jump into another relationship just so they aren’t on their own.
 It is important to be happy in your own skin and so getting to know yourself again is essential.